Sales Internship

 20 / 45

-20) What is the role of empathy in after-sales service?
+20) What is the BEST example of excellent after-sales service?

 21 / 45